 Thanks to this joint effort, 100% of the paper used in offices and stores in 2017 came from responsible sources (versus 64% in 2015 and 98% in 2016).
 Furthermore, still in 2017, almost all logoed material used worldwide was made of Elemental Chlorine Free (ECF) paper from responsible sources, 99% of which were ISO 14001-certified (versus 93% in 2016).
-With regard to packaging, the boxes used for the shipment of products sold online were redesigned.
-The new models introduced in 2016 are entirely made of ECF paper/cardboard from certified sources and feature over 65% in recycled content.
+With regard to packaging, the boxes used for the shipment of products sold online were redesigned;

+the new models, introduced in 2016, are entirely made of ECF paper/cardboard from certified sources and feature over 65% in recycled content.
 The boxes are also more than 90% recyclable.
-In 2016, Moncler's eco-friendly shopping bags were distributed to all boutiques, featuring cotton components, paper that is 100% from responsible sources and 40% made from recycled material, and reinforcement cardboard that is 100% from responsible sources and 90% made from recycled material.
+Moncler's eco-friendly shopping bags, also introduced in 2016 to all boutiques, feature cotton components, paper that is 100% from responsible sources and 40% made from recycled material, and reinforcement cardboard that is 100% from responsible sources and 90% made from recycled material.